gtpWebDev/skeleton-jwt-auth-postgres/README.md

 **Don't forget to delete the generated .pem files!**

-## Setting up the postgres database
+## Setting up Prisma ORM for Postgres

 Add the Prisma CLI as a development dependency and invoke it